Bianca Scott: Reception

 For her portrayal of Bianca, Gormley was short-listed for the "Most Popular New Female Talent" award at the 2011 Logie Awards.

 The 2010 season finale based around Bianca's impending wedding to Vittorio won the Australian Writer's Guild Award for "Best Television Serial" and was presented to the episode's writer, Series Producer Cameron Welsh.
 The episode's director Geoffrey Nottage won the Australian Directors' Guild Award for "Best Direction in a Television Serial".
 The search to find the identity of Bianca's attacker was nominated for "Best Mystery" at the 2012 All About Soap Bubble Awards.
 At the 2012 Inside Soap Awards, Gormley was nominated for "Best Daytime Star".
+She was longlisted for the same award at the 2014 Inside Soap Awards.

 Before Bianca arrived on British screens, Holy Soap predicted that viewers would enjoy watching "feisty" Bianca's "antics".
 They opined that she "made an impression straight away" and branded her most memorable moment as "arriving on a moped and in a racy red dress".
 Carolyn Stewart writing for TV Week said that Bianca made quite an impact on Home and Away.
 She said she liked the fact she was the first character to acknowledge and criticise Liam for chewing his trademark toothpick.
 She also said she would be happy for her to stay around "for a long time".
 A columnist of the Daily Record said "whoever said the course of true love runs smooth had clearly never paid a visit to Summer Bay" and seen Bianca's Liam/Vittorio dilemma.
 They opined that "life could be hard for Bianca" because she actually had "two very lovely men falling at her feet".

 A writer of The Sun-Herald observed the beginning of Bianca and Liam's relationship as being "blissfully removed" from the serial's usual drama.
 They correctly predicted that happiness "does not make for good soap fodder and the lovebirds can only avoid the Summer Bay vortex for so long."
 As Jim Schembri writing for The Age said that Liam was "nuts" and had "a screw loose" when he tires of having sex with her.
 He said it was "weird behaviour" to rather drink camomile tea than succumb to a woman like Bianca's advances.

 Stewart later said that she was happy Bianca gave Heath "the flick" because she thought she should be with Liam.
 She said it was easy to be "lovey-dovey" while Liam is in a coma, but it would be a "whole different ball game" if he was awake.